twinnydotdev/twinny/README.md

 - If the server settings are incorrectly set chat and fim completion will not work, if this is the case please open an issue with your error message.
 - Some modles may not support the special tokens of llama or deepseek which means they would not work correctly for FIM completions.
 - Sometimes a restart of vscode is required for new settings to take effect.
+- FIM and Chat completions for llama.cpp aren't working if using one api/model endpoint, so use two different endpoints (one for chat and another for fim) or use Ollama instead of llama.cpp

 If you have a suggestion for improvement please open an issue and I will do my best to make it happen!